Noncommutative factorizations of higher sine functions in positive characteristic: Motivic interpretation of identities

-The identities we prove in the previous three sections, culminating in Corollary \ref{finite-version-imply-Theorem-C}, are all proved at the level of finite sums, meaning we get linear relations amongst multiple sums which result in linear relations amongst multiple polylogarithms when we take the limit.
+The identities we prove in the previous three sections, culminating in Corollary \ref{finite-version-imply-Theorem-C}, are all proved at the level of finite sums, meaning we get linear relations amongst multiple sums which result in linear relations amongst Carlitz multiple polylogarithms when we take the limit.
 In this section, we explain how these identities can be seen as naturally coming from identities happening amongst elements of a $t$-motive, from which we recover the scalar identities using the $\delta_{1,\bz}^M$ ``cycle integration" map mentioned in the introduction.
-Thus, we view these identities as being a characteristic $p$ version of $q^s$-power aspects of integral shuffle relations: our identities do not provide a general shuffle product structure for polylogarithms, only a structure resulting from the Frobenius endomorphism.
+Thus, we view these identities of this section as giving a $q^s$-power analogue of the integral representation of Carlitz multiple polylogarithms.
+The fact that these ``integral representations" also give rise to new families of $K$-linear relations between Carlitz multiple polylogarithms (as well as multiple zeta values) suggests the natural question of whether our formulas can be viewed as an analogue of the integral shuffle relations for real-valued polylogarithms (and multiple zeta values).
+This is a subtle question, especially in view of the recent advances of \cite{IKND26}, and will be explored in future work.

 \begin{Definition} Let $b_0=1$ and set $b_k = (t-\theta)\dots (t-\theta^{q^{k-1}})$ and define

 Also define

 for $W\in\mathcal{Z}(\CC_\infty)$ as in Section \ref{SS:Motivic Pairings}. \end{Definition}